The EU tyre label

 The tyre label consists of three fields:

 The symbol with the petrol pump stands for the rolling resistance of the tyre.
 The lower the rolling resistance, the less energy (CO2) is consumed and the lower the fuel consumption.
 The division is made from class A (green and thus the highest fuel efficiency) to class G (red and thus the lowest fuel efficiency), whereby D is not occupied.
 The fuel saving is about 0.1 litres per 60 miles with improvement by one class.
 Therefore, between Class A and Class G, if equipped with the corresponding class A tyre, a consumption reduction of up to 7.5% 1 is possible.
 This can even be higher for commercial vehicles.

 The symbol with the rain cloud stands for wet grip, which is crucial for driving safety.
 Tyres with excellent wet grip shorten the braking distance dramatically.
 The power is divided into classes A (highest power, shortest braking distance) to G (lowest safety, longest braking distance), whereby D and G are not assigned.
 Here, the braking distance is used in the wet at a speed of 50 mph as a basis.
 Between each class are 3-6 m difference in braking distance.
 In the case of full braking and full equipment with Class A tyres, the braking distance can be reduced by 30%, unlike Class F tyres.
 At the underlying speed, the braking distance for a “normal” car can, therefore, be 18 m shorter.

 External rolling noise

-A symbol resembling a megaphone indicates the external rolling noise in decibels (dB).
+The symbol with the loudspeaker indicates the external rolling noise in decibels (dB).
 The measured value indicates the volume of the pass-by noise.
 The more “sound waves” are displayed, the louder is the outside noise of the tyre.